sededu/rivers2stratigraphy/README.md

 This readme file provides an overview of the installation and setup process, as well as a brief description of the module worksheets available.

 This repository is also linked into the [SedEdu suite of education modules](https://github.com/amoodie/sededu), and can be accessed there as well.

+## About the model
+Stratigraphic model based on LAB models, i.e., geometric channel body is deposited in "matrix" of floodplain mud.
+The channel is always fixed to the basin surface and subsidence is only control on vertical stratigraphy.
+Horizontal stratigraphy is set by 1) lateral migration (drawn from a pdf) and dampened for realism, and 2) avulsion that is set to a fixed value.